DSastreHernandez/POO_Python/Yatzy/README_Yatzy.md

 This is the README.MD file published at https://github.com/emilybache/Yatzy-Refactoring-Kata.

-All credit to Emily Bache.
+All credit to Emily Bache and [David Gelpi Fleta](https://github.com/dfleta).

 --------------------------